beckn/beckn-utilities/README.md

 Each utility has its own set of instructions for installation, configuration, and usage.
 Please refer to the documentation links provided above for detailed information on how to use each utility.

-## License

-This repository is licensed under the [MIT License](LICENSE).
-Please make sure to review and comply with the license terms before using or contributing to this repository.